logo for pulau-pangkor.com

 Lumut is a harbor town and stations the National Navy biggest base on the west coast of Malaysia.
 You won't be able to visit the naval base (as a foreigner) but you will see the base on the left hand when you take the ferry speedboat to Pulau Pangkor.

-Lumut is a small town, basically a one street town.
-On the main street, there are local shops, restaurants, banks, a few bars and some of the hotels.
+On the main street, there are local shops, restaurants, banks, a few bars and some fine hotels.
 There is a small (tourist) market opposite of the ferry building.

-Originally the villagers made their living in the fishing industry.
-Some of the locals are still fishermen.
 However, many of the locals work these days in the tourist industry.
-Others find their work at the nearby Lumut Port.
+Others find their work at the nearby Port.

 The town can be used as a great base to explore Pangkor but gives also the opportunity to explore the surrounding mainland.
 And this is well worth!